·

 • 2 cups mozzarella cheese, shredded

-• 2 cups cottage cheese (or ricotta if preferred)
+• 2 cups cottage cheese (or ricotta – I prefer ricotta, my family prefers cottage cheese)

 • ½ cup parmesan cheese